acm-projects/TidyTerms/README.md

 - **Save & Share:**
   - Options to save the summaries and share them via email or social media.

+- **Comparison Feature:**
+  - Compare terms and conditions across different services to help users make informed choices.

 ## 🚀 Stretch Goals

 - **Custom Alerts:**
-  - Notifications for users when significant changes are detected in the terms and conditions of services they use.
+  - Notifications are given to users when significant changes are detected in the terms and conditions of their services.

 - **Legal Jargon Glossary:**
   - In-app glossary to explain common legal terms and jargon.

-- **Comparison Feature:**
-  - Compare terms and conditions across different services to help users make informed choices.

 - **Interactive Tutorials:**
   - Guides and tutorials on understanding common clauses and their implications.